 2. Ctrl + C stop the command line, then open the .log file and search for the name of a folder that was created while the command runs in Terminal.

 Here's how the command line looks in Terminal and a output in the write.log file chosen by us as an example:

-Another method would be to check the integrity of the macOS operating system and see if there are anomalies.
-In this regard we recommend the application EtreCheck.
-You can download it for free from etrecheck.com and helps you identify the serious MacOS issues, possible adware applications, and gives you direct access to Apple's support community.
+Another method would be to check the integrity of the operating system macOS and see if there are applications that have anomalies.
+In this sense we recommend the application EtreCheck.
+You can download it for free from etrecheck.com and will help you identify serious problems MacOS, possible adware applications and gives you direct access to the support community Apple.

-These strange folders can be written by hacking applications installed on macOS, antivirus software running an erroneous process or even a virus.Invading many strange folders on the Mac hard disk (Macintosh HD)
+These weirdly named folders can be written by hack applications installed on macOS, antivirus software running an erroneous process or even a virus.Invasion of many folders with strange names on your hard drive Mac (Macintosh HD)